Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 XPath provides various styles for opting for rudiments grounded on their attributes.
 Inventors can use predicates within XPath expressions to sludge rudiments grounded on specific trait values or use the’ @’ symbol followed by the trait name to directly elect rudiments by trait.
 XPath’s trait selection capabilities enable precise targeting of rudiments within XML documents, easing data birth and manipulation tasks effectively.

-32. Can XPath be used to navigate HTML documents with complex structures?
+32. What methods can XPath use to navigate HTML documents with complex structures?

 Ans: